 Therefore, following my initial research into the philosophical and scientific foundations of transpersonal transformation, and in response to this cultural disconnection in academia from an apparently esoteric and perennial phenomenon capable of affording critical insight, I continued my research and practical development in the area independently.

 This included involvement in volunteer work at psychedelic festivals in acute care spaces and harm reduction operations over a 5 year period.
 This enriching and often challenging experience eventually led to my role developing content for the provision of training for a diversity of harm reduction volunteers involved in psychedelic crisis management.

 I also volunteered in other organizations, developing many events involving public discussion around potential clinical applications of shamanic medicine, the relationship between mental health and ecological integration, and deeper processes involving psychointegration, authentic embodiment, and the levels of awareness that can arise from transpersonal experiences.

 Our inner healing capacities, when enabled, are of great significance here, along with the risks associated with underdeveloped initiation spaces.

 My personal journey into integrative health and fitness over the past 20 years has also been highly influential, personally and professionally.
 This includes high intensity cardiovascular training, biomechanical strength training, functional movement, and nutritional intake design and experimentation.
 Use of various breathing techniques and yoga, mindfulness practice, and meditation have also been indispensable.

-Notable inspiration has included my dedication to the shamanic domain involving death-rebirth initiations, numerous instances of personal transformation, and integration of extraordinary experiences into an understanding of embodied philosophy.
+Notable inspiration has included my dedication to the shamanic domain involving death-rebirth initiation processes, numerous instances of personal transformation, and integration of extraordinary experiences into an understanding of embodied philosophy.
 These experiences formed part of the inspiration that led to the development of CA Psychointegration.

 Concerns relating to many trauma-related tendencies observed in industrial culture, leading to a disconnection from regenerative experiences and patterns that can often determine risk of poor health outcomes, unsustainable practices, and lapses in agency, (the big picture), also influenced this decision.